Active Learning for Regression by Inverse Distance Weighting: Active learning algorithm

 \example{ex:1d-ideal}{ Let the data $y_k$ be generated by the following scalar function $y:\rr\to\rr$

-that we want to approximate over the interval $\bar\XX=[-3,3]$ by a simple feedforward NN $\hat y$ with two layers of five neurons each, logistic activation function $\frac{1}{1+e^{-x}}$, and linear output function.
-As depicted in Figure~\ref{fig:1d-ideal-1}, we assume that we have collected $N=7$ samples $(x_k,y_k)$ (blue dots), $y_k=y(x_k)$, and fit a NN via the \texttt{MLPRegressor} function in \texttt{scikit-learn}~\cite{scikit-learn} with $\ell_2$-regularization term $\alpha=10^{-2}$, by using the LBFGS nonlinear optimization algorithm.
+that we want to approximate over the interval $\bar\XX=[-3,3]$ by a simple feedforward neural network (NN) $\hat y$ with two layers of five neurons each, logistic activation function $\frac{1}{1+e^{-x}}$, and linear output function.
+As depicted in Figure~\ref{fig:1d-ideal-1}, we assume that we have collected $N=7$ samples $(x_k,y_k)$ (blue dots), $y_k=y(x_k)$, and fit a NN via the \texttt{MLPRegressor} function in \texttt{scikit-learn}~\cite{scikit-learn} with $\ell_2$-regularization term $\alpha=10^{-2}$, by using the L-BFGS nonlinear optimization algorithm~\cite{LN89}.
 Figure~\ref{fig:1d-ideal-1} also shows the original function $y(x)$ (blue line), the NN predictor $\hat y(x)$ (red line), and the band $\hat y(x)\pm 3\sqrt{s_i^2(x)}$ (light blue area).
-The figure also shows scaled and shifted versions of the IDW functions $s^2(x)$ (green line) and $z(x)$ (dashed gray line). }
+The figure also shows scaled and shifted versions of the IDW functions $s^2(x)$ (green line) and $z(x)$ defined in~\eqref{eq:IDW-function} (dashed gray line). }

-For pool-based AL, we also consider the density function $\rho:\XX_P\to(0,+\infty)$ that measures how much ``isolated'' is a sample $\bar x_k\in\XX_P$ with respect to the remaining samples.
-Similar to density-based spatial clustering approaches~\cite{EKSX96}, we use the average distance of $\bar x_k$ from its $n$ nearest neighbors,